Kinnikinnick Fen Nature Preserve

 Heading back down the main path it opens into a field.
 To the right, there is a small trail that leads to Kinnikinnick Creek.

 The path continues through the open wildflower field.
 This is where we had to stop.
 Before we were able to get to the loop, the path was completely flooded.
+If you are planning on visiting this area, you may want to choose to come during the warmer months when there is less rain.

-Even though the map states that there are 1.8 miles of trails, we still managed to walk 2.23 miles without walking the loop.
+Even though the map states that there are 1.8 miles of hiking trails, we still managed to walk 2.23 miles without walking the loop.

 Birding